It’s winter. That doesn’t mean you have to be cold.

 Your house is like a living system.
 All of its parts work together.
 Certified home performance contractors, like those we work with at Sealed, can help you see how your house is performing overall and identify the trouble areas that are keeping you and your family uncomfortable.

 Don’t: Think getting new windows will solve everything

-New windows definitely have their benefits, but they’re expensive and they won’t come close to addressing a lot of the other problems that make houses cold.
+New windows definitely have their benefits, but they’re expensive and they won’t come close to solving drafty windows or addressing a lot of the other problems that make houses cold.
 Plus, if you live in an older home with old glass windows, keeping the original windows might help your house maintain its classic charm.